 As a part of our registration process, we ask all attendees to indicate their accessibility needs, and then work directly with the attendee and event space to ensure all needs are considered (including mobility, visual, auditory, linguistic, and cognitive areas).

 All Summit main stage presentations will be streamed online to increase accessibility of content to members of our Networks that are not able to travel to the Summit.

 5. Standing With Frontline and Fenceline Communities in Florida

 IEN and SN are committed to breaking down unjust systems to enable the development of more equitable and just systems in all facets of society.

 This commitment extends to BIPOC, LGBTQIA+, and other community members in Florida that are continually negatively affected by suppressive state policies, and those who will face the greatest losses if policies are not enacted to address climate change impacts across the state.

 At the Summit, we will work to create a safe, brave, and inclusive space for all members of our community, and will take advantage of the opportunity to include the perspectives of regional community members into our conversations on climate action, adaptation, and appropriate ways to support frontline communities in Florida and the Southeast as we advocate for more equitable systems and policies across institutions and state lines.

 As we move forward in selecting future locations for the Summit, our priority will continue to be places where all of our members feel included, welcomed, and accepted.
-We have made a donation to and invited several local BIPOC and LGBTQIA+ organizations to participate in the Summit.
+We are making donations to several local BIPOC, LGBTQIA+, and indigenous organizations and have invited their participation in the Summit.

 Throughout the Summit, we are committed to prioritizing BIPOC and woman owned and operated services and businesses through Yellow Chair, including in sourcing dine around restaurants, videographers, photographers, AV teams, event management services, and amplifying patronage of other vendors.